 |Check tightness of nuts and bolts securing the engine to the frame||X||X||X||X||X|

 |Check the sidestand||X||X||X||X||X|

 |Check tightness of the front wheel axle nut||X||X||X||X||X|

 |Check tightness of the rear wheel axle nut||X||X||X||X||X|

 |Change the front fork oil||X|

 |Check the forks and rear shock absorber for oil leaks||X||X||X||X||X|

 |Road test the motorcycle||X||X||X||X||X|

 General Information on the Ducati Monster 1100

-The specific characteristics of the Ducati Monster 1100 that distinguish it from most other Ducati Monsters are
+The specific characteristics of the Ducati Monster 1100 that distinguish it from most other modern Ducati Monsters are